sanjaysah101/ExpressTS-ReadySetGo/README.md

 # ExpressTS-ReadySetGo

-ExpressTS-ReadySetGo is an Express.js and TypeScript boilerplate equipped with ESLint, Prettier, Husky, Jest, and Supertest, ready to kickstart your backend development.
+ExpressTS-ReadySetGo is an Express.js and TypeScript boilerplate equipped with ESLint, Prettier, Husky, Jest, Supertest, and Pino ready to kickstart your backend development.

 ## Features